benamatare/algorithms/README.md

 javascript algorithm problems

-with my versions of code, fair warning im garbage
+with my versions of code, fair warning im just a noob